Skip to main content

 Groups: rust_runtime (plus default groups) Network: Allowed, with developer network profile for host filtering CWD: Read+write

-If you’d like a built-in profile for a tool not listed here:
+If you’d like a profile for a tool not listed here:

 1. Open an issue on the nono GitHub repository